scriptorum/flaxen/README.md

 }
 ```

-For more information, documentation is finally up in the [wiki](https://github.com/scriptorum/flaxen/wiki).
+To get started, documentation is up [on the wiki](https://github.com/scriptorum/flaxen/wiki).

-##Dependencies
+##Dependencies/Credits
 Flaxen would not be possible without the work of these awesome projects:
 * [HaxePunk](https://github.com/HaxePunk/HaxePunk)
 * [Ash-Haxe](https://github.com/nadako/Ash-HaXe)